simas-usas/server-list/README.md

 * Login form
 * Table displaying list of servers.

-Launch the project locally using the following command:
+To launch the project, set up a local .env file with the necessary variables provided in the example.
+Locally run the following command:

 ```
 npm run dev